Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 Similar to the formative feedback surveys, you can use a closing survey to find out what students feel about specific aspects of your online teaching or their overall experience.
 There are numerous survey tools out there.
 Some are stand-alone, online survey tools and some are integrated into learning management systems.

 Most importantly, do try again.
-Regardless of how you feel about your first attempt at online teaching, it will get better each time you try.
-Online course offerings provide students with more flexibility.
-Hybrid, or blended learning, courses can combine the best of both worlds.
-Online environments that supplement fully face-to- face instruction can help students to stay on task, to plan ahead, to access resources at any time of day, and more.
+Regardless of how you feel about your first attempt at blended teaching, it will get better each time you try.
+Blended learning, or hybrid, courses can combine the best of both worlds.
+Online environments that supplement fully face-to-face instruction can help students to stay on task, to plan ahead, to access resources at any time of day, and more.
 In all three types of online learning, the pros outweigh the cons.
-Most students will appreciate your efforts, which is a good thing to remember if you ever question why you are teaching online in the first place.
+Most students will appreciate your efforts, which is a good thing to remember if you ever question why you are teaching in the first place.

 References